ifm/ifm3d/doc/sphinx/content/installation_instructions/install_from_source_linux.md

 #### The default build

 By default, the `ifm3d` build enables the `device`, `framegrabber`, `swupdater`, and `tools` modules.
-Building the software follows the usual cmake idiom of:
+Building the software follows the usual CMake idiom of:

 ```
 $ mkdir build